Polanco, Twins win 6-0, split doubleheader with Guardians - WHIZ News

 Amed Rosario’s clutch two-run single in the eighth inning rallied Cleveland to a 3-2 win in the opener, snapping the Guardians’ five-game losing streak.

-Polanco came off an IL stint for lower back tightness between games and cracked a two-run homer in the third inning off rookie Konnor Pilkington (1-1) as the Twins restored their lead in the AL Central to three games over the Guardians.
+Polanco, who missed 14 games with lower back tightness, was reinstated from the IL and quickly made a difference by cracking a two-run homer in the third inning off rookie Konnor Pilkington (1-1) as the Twins restored their lead in the AL Central to three games over the Guardians.

+“We talk about a lot of the things that Polo brings to the table,” Twins manager Rocco Baldelli said of the steady second baseman.
+“One, he’s just a really good player.
+He’s a good hitter and he’s a good hitter from both sides of the plate.
+That brings a lot to the table all by itself.”

 Byron Buxton hit his 20th homer and José Miranda connected in the second game for the Twins, who have taken two of three in this five-game set between division rivals.

 Winder (3-2) was brought up as the club’s 27th man for the doubleheader and excelled in just his fourth major league start — and first since May 27.
-The right-hander allowed four hits and one walk.
+The right-hander allowed four hits and one walk — to start the first.

+It’s been an up-and-down few months for Winder.
+He’s started, pitched in relief, been on the injured list (shoulder impingement) and down in the minors.
+But he’s healthy now and giving the Twins another weapon.

+“It’s definitely been a whirlwind, but I’ve been able to focus on getting back and I was able to do that tonight,” said Winder, who knows he’ll soon be back in the minors.
+“I’m not going to let that affect my preparation.
+I’m going to go out there and be ready whenever my name is called.”

 Tyler Duffy (one inning) and Jovani Moran (two) completed the combined five-hit shutout— the second time Minnesota has blanked Cleveland in a week.

-Polanco’s eighth homer gave the Twins a 3-0 lead in the third.
+Polanco’s eighth homer gave the Twins a 3-0 lead in the third, and helped them shake off a tough loss in the opener.

+“Our guys are good at being forgetful,” Baldelli said.
+“It’s the nature of our game.
+No matter what happens in a given game, one of the greatest assets our guys have is they are able to wipe it away pretty easily.

+“Do you always do it like that?
+Maybe not.
+But they do it like that a lot.”

 Carols Correa walked with two down and Luis Arraez, who entered the day leading the AL with a .342 average, ripped a triple into the right-field corner to make it 1-0.
 Polanco followed by lifting a 1-1 pitch over the 19-foot-high wall in left.